Affect vs. Effect: What’s The Difference?

 Knowing the Difference Between Affect and Effect

-Here's a fun video from Socratica that offers a great explanation on the topic:
+Here’s a fun video from Khan Academy that offers a great explanation of the topic:

 How to Use Affect